 This can be done in one of the many launderettes in the town – student’s cost.

 Students can buy food from the local restaurants/café’s.
 The food is very cheap in Goa!

 Four weeks – £1790

-Accommodation, transfers from and to the airport, donation for medicine/supplies, wifi, T-shirt, donation for surgical equipment.
+Accommodation, transfers from and to the airport, two return transfers to the ARC center per working day, donation for medicine/supplies, wifi, donation for surgical equipment.
 Support of the vet plus the Centre staff.

-Flights, visa, vaccinations (rabies is compulsory), excursions, luxury items eg. Cigarettes or alcohol.
+Flights, visas, vaccinations (rabies is compulsory), excursions, extra tuk-tuk trips, luxury items eg. Cigarettes or alcohol.